datatjej/tweet-sentifier/README.md

 ### 5. Discussion

 5.1 Limitations
-- emoticons are not perfect at defining the correct sentiment of a tweet
+- emoticons are **not perfect** at defining the correct sentiment of a tweet
+- the data used for training and testing is collected by search queries and therefore **biased** (Agarwal et al. 2011)
 -

 ### 6. Conclusion